-- Duperite Inkwell which belonged to Olga Cavedon (nee Andreetta) when she was a primary school student at St George's Catholic School in Carlton in the 1930s.
+- Bakelite inkwell used by Olga Cavedon (nee Andreetta) when she was a primary school student at St George's Catholic School in Carlton in the 1930s.
 Olga came to Australia from the province of Vicenza in 1926, when she was 18 months old, with her mother and sister.
 Her father had migrated a few years earlier, he was a tailor of well renown in Carlton.
 The family lived in Grattan Street Carlton, in a house still occupied by the family.
 Olga married Giovanni Cavedon in 1948.
 The Cavedon's were tobacco farming pioneers of the Ovens Valley area during the 1930s.

 - Acquisition Information: